-Plunet started its journey to implement user research practices into design sprints.
-From there on they decided that every feature idea had to be tested with real users before implementation.
-The scope of research is very broad and reaches from generative research for better understanding users to evaluative research.
+Plunet started its business journey by implementing user research practices into design sprints.
+In consequence, every feature idea had to be tested with real users before implementation.
+The scope of Plunet’s research is very broad — reaching from generative research for better understanding their users to evaluative research.

-The leading business and translation management system Plunet BusinessManager provides a high degree of automation and flexibility for professional language service providers and translation departments.
-Plunet has more than 60 employees, 3 of whom are Experience-Designers.
+Leading business and translation management system Plunet “BusinessManager” provides a high degree of automation and flexibility — applied by professional language service providers and translation departments.
+Plunet has more than 60 employees in total, of which 3 people are Experience-Designers.

-The first research project of Plunet went a bit rough.
-Without a structured process and no tool support research can get hectic.
-Weeks before the final design sprint presentation, their offices were covered in printed-out interview transcripts and post-its.
-Obviously, it was hard to keep track of and cross-check the information between the different interviews.
+The first research project of Plunet led to a rocky road: Without a structured process and no capable tool, support research can get hectic.
+Weeks before the final design sprint presentation, offices at Plunet’s were covered in interview transcripts printed out on paper — and heaps of post-its.
+Obviously, keeping track of the information and cross-check them between the different interviews was way too hard.

 The actual analysis process was time-consuming and only delivered benefits for this one particular project.
-The analysis was only traceable via post-its and the insights vanished in PowerPoint reports.
-All additional and deeper knowledge gained during the research got lost after this point.
+Connecting the dots of their analysis was only manageable via post-its — plus, insights which had vanished in MS PowerPoint reports.
+Any additional and deeper knowledge gained during the research got lost after this point.

-Plunet researchers realized that they not only needed a tool to guide them through the analysis process but also required a way to store their findings in a shareable, structured, and easy to understand format.
-Their UX designer Jesús Espuña started to look for different research tools and UX repositories to help Plunet streamline the analysis process and maximize the impact of their UX research.
+All of the Plunet researchers realized the need for a tool able to guide them through the analysis process — but also offered a way to store their findings in a shareable, structured, and easy to understand way.
+Jesús Espuña, UX designer in this team, began to look for different research tools and UX repositories to help Plunet streamline the analysis process and maximize the impact of their UX research.

-Plunet decided to use consider.ly which enabled Plunet to structure their research process in one single tool.
+Plunet’s decision to use consider.ly — enabled Plunet to structure their research process in one single tool.

 As a noticeable effect after multiple studies, the analysis process got significantly faster, thanks to the lightweight tagging UI of consider.ly.

-Also, old research data came to life again, with the help of the consider.ly tagging feature.
-If new research is conducted it takes just a few clicks to cross-check it with the old research.
 Plunet already used the cross referencing tags to enrich their user personas with research findings from multiple studies.
-With cross referencing they linked interesting parts of an interview directly with a user persona.
-Therefore everybody in the company not only had easy access to the user personas but could also dive in the underlying research and interviews to get more empathy towards their customers.
-With consider.ly all the knowledge from different projects is shared in one space.
+Through cross referencing they linked notable parts of an interview directly with a user persona.
+Therefore, every person in the company not only had easy access to the user personas — but could also dive into the underlying research and interviews to acquire more empathy towards their customers.
+Thanks to consider.ly, the complete body of data and research knowledge from different projects is shared — in one space.

 consider.ly enabled Plunet to develop a structured research process with easily shareable findings within four months.

-Plunet started using consider.ly very quickly.
-From the very beginning, Jesús used it almost daily and made consider.ly an integral part of the Plunet research process.
+Plunet started using consider.ly constantly right from the start.
+Jesús uses it almost daily and made consider.ly an integral part of the Plunet research process.
 Until now, Plunet created more than 80 notes for interview data.
-They structured their data with over 3000 tags – a great UX research repository that led to over 30 new insights.
+They structured their data with over 3.000 tags – a great UX research repository that led to over 30 new insights.